mzagaja/infrastructure/docs/postgresql_db_backup.md

 ## Background

 Our production database server is an Amazon EC2 instance that we commonly refer to as `db.live`.
-In order to support older systems whose data has not yet been migrated, `db.live` hosts two versons of PostgreSQL, 9.3 and 9.5.
+In order to support older systems whose data has not yet been migrated, `db.live` hosts two versions of PostgreSQL, 9.3 and 9.5.
 Unsurprisingly, our goal was to backup both database servers, so we could revive `db.live` if it ever went offline.

 ## Step-by-step